RotherOSS/otobo/README_DOCKER.md

-# Some info regarding running OTOBO as a Docker container
+# Some info regarding running OTOBO under Docker.

-The idea is that at least three containers are used.
+The standard use case ist that four containers are started.
-All containers are built and managed via Docker compose.
+These containers are managed via Docker compose.

 ## Containers

-### Container otobo_web_3
+### Container otobo_web_1

 OTOBO webserver on port 5000.